OSUPCVLab/VideoToTextDNN/README.md

 `git clone https://github.com/OSUPCVLab/VideoToTextDNN.git --recursive`

+Install the required packages for the project

+`pip install -r py2_pip_freeze.txt`

 ## Data

 The data pipeline is handled under the `data/` directory.
 The `README.md` file there describes how to download the necessary datasets and process them for consumption in detail.